-Run the Utility

-Start Menu> All Programs [All Apps] >GSM Commander V7 > Configure GSM Commander)
+Run the Utility (Start > All Programs>GSM Commander V7 > Configure GSM Commander)

 The software will show this screen when started.
-Here you can select whether you would prefer opening an existing setup from a file on your PC, retrieve the setup currently on the GSM Commander, just open to the main screen.
+Here you can select whether you would prefer opening an existing setup from a file on your PC, retrieve the setup currently on the GSM Commander, just open to the main screen or launch an older version of the software.